Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Experimental Evaluation and Performance Discussion

-\textbf{\emph{ Experimental Testbed Validation:}} In our experiment, we built a testbed network to simulate the Ethereum blockchain system with parameter settings as in Table \ref{network}.
+\textbf{\emph{Experimental Testbed Validation:}} In our experiment, we built a testbed network to simulate Ethereum with parameter settings as in Table \ref{network}.
 As noted in Table \ref{network}, most parameter settings are drawn from prior work that studied Ethereum.

 To validate our testbed, we compare the 90\% block propagation delay of our testbed with real Ethereum.
-From December 21, 2021 to December 31, 2021, we recorded the number of daily uncle blocks \cite{etherscan} in Ethereum to calculate the uncle block probability $p_f$(i.e., fork probability).
-According to the measurement result, $p_f$ fluctuated within the range of [0.055, 0.064] with an average value 0.059.
+We calculated the uncle block probability $p_f$ (i.e., fork probability) in Ethereum based on the number of daily uncle blocks \cite{etherscan} in four periods respectively: 1) 21/12/2021-31/12/2021; 2) 17/02/2022-26/02/2022; 3) 15/03/2022-24/03/2022; and 4) 11/04/2022-20/04/2022.
+According to the measurement result, $p_f$ fluctuated within the range of [0.053, 0.067] with an average value of 0.059.
 Additionally, the block interval is 13-15s during this period, with an average value of 14s.
 Using eq. (\ref{fork}), we compute that the 90\% block propagation delay on the actual Ethereum network is about 851ms.
-For our testbed experimental results, as shown in Fig. \ref{PropagationAAA}, when $n_t$ is 200, the 90\% block propagation delay of Ethereum protocol is 829ms, close to the delay on the actual network.
-Therefore, our Docker network testbed is a good tool to simulate to the actual Ethereum network.
+For our testbed experimental results, as shown in Fig. \ref{basic1}(c), when $n_t$ is 200, the 90\% block propagation delay of Ethereum protocol is 829ms, close to the delay on the actual network.
+Thus, our testbed is a good tool to simulate the real Ethereum network.